abinit/abinit/doc/mkdocs-tutorials/ffield.md

                Polarization    -8.913274846E-01 C/m^2

 The "Remapping in [-1,1]" is there to avoid the quantum of polarization.
-As discussed in H. Djani, E. Bousquet, A. Kellou, Ph.
-Ghosez, _Phys.
-Rev. B_ **86** , 054107 (2012), the indeterminacy of the quantum phase, directly related to the quantum of polarization, can lead to spurious effects (see Fig.
+As discussed in [[cite:Djani2012]], the indeterminacy of the quantum phase, directly related to the quantum of polarization, can lead to spurious effects (see Fig.
 2 of the above-mentioned paper).
 By remapping on the [-1,1] interval, any indeterminacy is removed.
 However, removing such a quantum of polarization